 by J. D. Vance

-From a former marine and Yale Law School graduate, a probing look at the struggles of America’s white working class through the author’s own story of growing up in a poor Rust Belt town
+From a former marine and Yale Law School graduate, a probing look at the struggles of America’s white working class through the author’s own story of growing up in a poor Rust Belt town3.
+This Kind of War: The Classic Military history of the Korean War

 Hillbilly Elegy is a passionate and personal analysis of a culture in crisis—that of poor, white Americans.
 The disintegration of this group, a process that has been slowly occurring now for over forty years, has been reported with growing frequency and alarm, but has never before been written about as searingly from the inside.
 In Hillbilly Elegy, J.D.
 Vance tells the true story of what a social, regional, and class decline feels like when you were born with it hanging around your neck.